Permanent Restorations with Dental Implants at Our Colleyville, TX Practice

 Replacing a missing tooth can improve oral health, as well as your personal comfort.
 Missing teeth can negatively impact your general health, the way that you eat, speak, and your overall appearance.
-Their absence can increase the workload on your other teeth, raising your risk for erosion and fractures.
+Missing teeth can increase the workload on your other teeth, raising your risk for wearing down and fractures.
 Further, the resulting imbalance can cause muscle fatigue in the neck and jaw joints.

 Why Choose Dental Implants?

 The similarities between a dental implant and a natural tooth are quite impressive.
 A natural tooth extends both above and below the gumline, consisting of one or more roots and the biting surface (crown).
 With the loss of each tooth, you lose both the stability provided by the root and the biting surface of the crown.
 A dental implant is a permanent new replacement for the tooth root.
+Recovery is often easier than the tooth removal.
 After Dr. Tye performs implant surgery, your general dentist will set a customized and fully functional crown on top of the post.

 What Are the Alternatives?

 Of course, there are other options for replacing missing teeth.
 However, no other solution can replace the missing tooth root, and none can provide the advantages of a dental implant.

 After decades of research and clinical trials, scientists developed dental implants to support single crowns, as well as bridges and dentures.
 Implant-supported restorations are fully-customizable to create a smile that is attractive, stable, and comfortable for virtually every patient.

 What Can Dental Implants Do?

 With a technique known as The “All-on-4®” Procedure, a complete denture can be anchored with just four implants.
 If you qualify for this treatment, you could enjoy a strong and secure smile that is fully functional in a single day.

 How Can I Learn More?

 We are excited about the opportunity to help rebuild your smile!
 Call 817-552-3223 today for more information about this advanced treatment.

 For additional procedure information check out the TXOSS Blog: Dental Implants